rundeck/docs/docs/administration/configuration/remote-job-execution.md

 **Cleanup process for cluster remote execution messages**

 A property is available to set a timer to cleanup the remote execution messages when running on cluster mode.
-Unit of meassure is in minutes with a default value of '30', in order to change this value, you need to add the following property in rundeck-config.properties file and set the desired value.
+Unit of measure is in minutes with a default value of '30', in order to change this value, you need to add the following property in rundeck-config.properties file and set the desired value.

-The user could want to change this value to keep a longer track of remote executions, for auditoring or troubleshooting purposes.
+The user could want to change this value to keep a longer track of remote executions, for auditing or troubleshooting purposes.
 ```
 rundeck.clusterMode.remoteExecution.cleanup.older.messages=25
 ```